BoltzExchange/boltz-backend/docs/deployment.md

 # Possible values are: error, warning, info, verbose, debug, silly
 loglevel = "debug"

+# This value configures the type of the lockup address of normal Submarine Swaps:
+#   - false: P2SH nested P2WSH
+#   - true: P2WSH
+swapwitnessaddress = false

 # This is the REST API that should be exposed to the public
 # It does not support HTTPS but only plaintext HTTP.
 A reverse
 # proxy should be setup with a web server like Nginx